Rethinking Diffusion Model-Based Video Super-Resolution: Leveraging Dense Guidance from Aligned Features: Preliminaries and Observations

 For the third point, we process the rescaling-based warping features $\{\tilde{\bm{z}}_{t\rightarrow 0}^{i,s\times warp \times \frac{1}{s}}\}_{i=1,t=1}^{N,T}$ through $\frac{1}{s}\times$ nearest neighbor interpolation-based downscaling on $\{\tilde{\bm{z}}_{t\rightarrow 0}^{i,s\times warp}\}_{i=1,t=1}^{N,T}$.
 Figure \ref{fig:Finding2_1} (c) shows the edge strength and high-pass strength of these downscaled features.
 Compared to directly warping the original low-resolution features, this upscale-warp-downscale strategy improves high-pass strength by 4.43\% and edge strength by 9.98\%.

-Note that the edge strength presented in Figure \ref{fig:Finding2_1} is computed using the Canny operator, complete analyses using the Sobel and Laplacian operators are included in Supplementary 3.
-In addition, the high-pass strength and edge strength across different diffusion steps are presented in Supplementary 4.
+The edge strength presented in Figure \ref{fig:Finding2_1} is computed using the Canny operator.
+Complete analyses using the Sobel and Laplacian operators are included in Supplementary 3.
+The high-pass strength and edge strength across different diffusion steps are presented in Supplementary 4.
 Details regarding the fourth point are presented in Supplementary 5.